flowdock/api-docs/docs/Invitations.md

 ## Delete invitation

 Deletes a single invitation.
 Only pending invitations can be deleted.
+Used to decline or cancel an invitation.

 ```
 DELETE /flows/:organization/:flow/invitations/:id